ShichengMiao16/VRDet/BboxToolkit/README.md

 # BboxToolkit

 BboxToolkit is a light codebase collecting some practical functions for oriented object detection.
-The whole project is written in python, which can run in different platforms without compliation.
+The whole project is written in python, which can run in different platforms without compilation.

 ## Main Features